angelhumano/google_analytics_cert_capstone/README.md

 ## Ask
-• Ask effective questions
-• Define the problem
-• Use structured thinking
-• Communicate with others
+Objective: • Ask effective questions • Define the problem • Use structured thinking• Communicate with others

+###Guiding questions

+- What is Bellabeat Mission?
+"Bellabeat empowers women to reconnect with themselves, unleash their inner strengths and be what they were meant to be.

+- Who are the stakeholders:

+- Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
+- Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
+- Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
+As a junior data analyst on this team for six months, I've been learning about Bellabeat's mission and business goals and how I can assist in achieving them.

 ## Prepare
 • Understand how data is